 As a first-year student, you are responsible for registering for classes.
 You will complete this process in consultation with your academic adviser.
 Specific guidance on how to select and register for appropriate courses will be provided as you approach your start at the School of Engineering.
 Below is an overview of what you’ll need to complete in order to register for fall 2014 classes.
-You can find additional resources and how-to guides on Blackboard.poly.edu in the Freshman Programs document folder.
+You can find additional resources and how-to guides here: https://newclasses.nyu.edu/.

-If you’ve been admitted into the General Studies, HEOP, or Honors Programs, you may have additional items to consider during the registration process, and will receive supplemental information to guide your enrollment experience.
+If you’ve been admitted into the General Studies or HEOP Program, you may have additional items to consider during the registration process, and will receive supplemental information to guide your enrollment experience.

 Please direct any and all of your questions about the registration process for first-year students to the Academic Advisement Center (AAC): email@example.com

-A select group of students will be required to take the expository writing placement exam, a campus based assessment, and will be notified by the Admissions office of their status, during the month of May.
+If you are required to take the expository writing placement exam, a site-based assessment, then you will be made aware of your status by email during the month of May.
 Upon taking the exam, you will be notified of your fall writing class.
 If you are required to take the writing placement exam, you must do so before you can enroll in your fall writing class.
 A writing course marker, a placeholder for the actual course, will be available to you, if you are not able to take the exam before registration begins.
-A schedule adjustment will be required, once your placement score has been determined, with the writing class replacing the course marker..
+A schedule adjustment will be required, once your placement score has been determined, with the writing class replacing the course marker.
 Review expository writing placement schedule.

-You must complete the math diagnostic exam, or submit AP scores of a 4 or 5 on the calculus AB or BC exams, in order to determine your fall class.
-The math diagnostic exam is an on-campus assessment and will take place on various dates before the beginning of the semester.
+You must complete the math diagnostic exam, or qualify for the exemption process, in order to determine your fall class.
+The math diagnostic exam is an on-site assessment and will take place on various dates before the beginning of the semester.
 While you are encouraged to complete the exam before the beginning of the registration period, you will be allowed to enroll in classes before completing the exam.
 A math course marker will be used to reserve a space in your schedule for math.
 You’ll be able to go online after you complete the math exam to make a schedule adjustment, dropping the math course marker and adding the actual course.
 Review math diagnostic schedule.

-You are required to attend an online advisement session where you’ll receive information on your first-year courses, how they are connected to your intended major, and how to select and enroll in the appropriate fall courses.
+You are required to complete an instructional package, where you’ll receive information on your first-year courses, how they are connected to your intended major, and how to select and enroll in the appropriate fall courses.
 A quiz will be a part of this instructional experience, designed to reinforce the critical elements of the enrollment process.
 Both the tutorial and quiz will be released Tuesday, June 17th, posted to this section of the website, and must be completed in order for you to be cleared for registration.